We’ve made it easy for you to get a headstart on building the menu that suits your family.

 Tangy Asian Chicken Fingers + Scallion and Sesame Cauliflower Over Rice + Frozen Raspberry Crumb Dessert

-If your family are the “just schnitzel” type, this is the Yom Tov meal for you.
+If your family is the “just schnitzel” type, this is the Yom Tov meal for you.
 Serve it with plain rice for those picky eaters.

 This meal is a great second-night meal because it can all be prepped ahead and easily rewarmed.
 The cold, crunchy salad balances the richer flavors and textures of the meat and potatoes.